awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 ## Setting Up a Target Database for Use with GoldenGate on Amazon RDS<a name="Appendix.OracleGoldenGate.Target"></a>

 The following tasks set up a target DB instance for use with GoldenGate:

-+ Set the `compatible` parameter to 11\.2\.0\.4 or later
+1. Set the `compatible` parameter to 11\.2\.0\.4 or later

-+  Set the ENABLE\_GOLDENGATE\_REPLICATION parameter to *True*\.
-If your target database is on an Amazon RDS DB instance, you must have a parameter group assigned to the DB instance with the ENABLE\_GOLDENGATE\_REPLICATION parameter set to *true*\.
+1. Set the `ENABLE_GOLDENGATE_REPLICATION` parameter to *True*\.
+If your target database is on an Amazon RDS DB instance, make sure that you have a parameter group assigned to the DB instance with the `ENABLE_GOLDENGATE_REPLICATION` parameter set to *true*\.
 For more information about the ENABLE\_GOLDENGATE\_REPLICATION parameter, see the [Oracle documentation](http://docs.oracle.com/cd/E11882_01/server.112/e40402/initparams086.htm#REFRN10346) \.

-+ Create and manage a GoldenGate user account on the target database
+1. Create and manage a GoldenGate user account on the target database

-+ Grant the necessary privileges to the GoldenGate user
+1. Grant the necessary privileges to the GoldenGate user

-+ Add a TNS alias for the target database to tnsnames\.ora on the GoldenGate hub\.
+1. Add a TNS alias for the target database to tnsnames\.ora on the GoldenGate hub\.

- GoldenGate runs as a database user and must have the appropriate database privileges, so you must create a GoldenGate user account on the target database\.
+ GoldenGate runs as a database user and requires the appropriate database privileges\.
+To make sure it has these, create a GoldenGate user account on the target database\.

 The following statements create a user named *oggadm1*: